alanbork/bookmarkSearchChromePRO/README.md

 # bookmarkSearchChromePRO
-Full featured bookmark manager driven by keyboard for chrome (vs manafest).
+"Full featured" flat bookmark manager designed for keyboard use.
 Incrementally search bookmarks with a hotkey (default is alt+b), and edit/delete by right clicking.
+For chrome (v3 manafest).
 For a simple searcher (no editing): https://github.com/alanbork/bookmarkSearchChrome